rushabhjhaveri/Notes/Technology/AWS/Certified_Cloud_Practitioner/Billing_Pricing.md

 AWS QuickStart is a way of deploying environments quickly, using CloudFormation templates built by AWS Solutions Architects who are experts in the particular technology

 AWS Landing Zone is a solution that helps customers quickly set up a secure, multi-account AWS environment based on AWS best practices

+## AWS Calculators ##

+AWS helps compute costs through the use of different calculators

+Available in two feature sets:
+* AWS Simple Monthly Calculator
+    * used to calculate running costs on AWS on a per-month basis
+    * not a comparison tool
+* AWS Total Cost of Ownership Calculator
+    * used to compare costs of running infrastructure on premise versus in the AWS Cloud
+    * generates reports to present to C-level execs to make a business case to move to the cloud